qbap/a7-ios7-downgrader/README.md

 Stable internet connection.
 Please don't try using this with dial up...

-At least 20GB free on your device
+At least 20GB of free space on your computer

 USB Type-A port and Lightning cable.
 USB Type-C ports will **NOT** work with this script.
 If you're using a Mac that only has a USB-C port (such as 12" MacBooks, and late Intel MacBook Airs) a dongle/dock with a USB-A port should work just fine with a standard USB-A to Lightning cable.